 Attendance Policy: Attendance in class is vital to your success and is positively correlated with your final grade.
 Furthermore, attendance with participation is even more highly correlated with your final grade.
-Please ensure that you are present and participating at each class session.
+Please ensure that you are present and participating in each class session.
 Attendance will be recorded each day and you are expected to attend.
 If you do not attend class for the first two weeks, you will be withdrawn for non-attendance.
-Absences of more than one-eighth of the course (i.e., at four absences in a standard 16-week, two class per week semester) may result in withdrawal.
+Absences of more than one-eighth the course (e.g., four absences in a standard 16-week, two-class-per-week semester) may result in withdrawal.
 YOU MUST ATTEND ON EACH TEST OR EXAM DAY.